elementary-Inc/blog/_posts/2020-05-01-hera-updates-for-april-2020.md

 On the fixes front, AppCenter will now use configured network proxies for apt operations, won't show a non-curated warning when updating non-curated apps, and will show a more informative loading screen when checking for updates.
 We also fixed a crash when updating Flatpaks and system updates at the same time, and prevent the device from suspending when installing, updating, or removing apps or updates.

+Most of this work is thanks to [David Hewitt](https://github.com/davidmhewitt/)—you can support him directly on [GitHub Sponsors](https://github.com/sponsors/davidmhewitt)!

 ## Videos

 We released several fixes for Videos in April, including better remembering the last-played video and its playback position, more reliably updating the "replay" button description, and fixing a missing icon in the episode view.